Program: B.A. Art Education (All-Grade Education Program)

 Licensure Content Area Exam (Art Education Exam)

-The Licensure Content Area exam must be passed and recorded prior to student teaching.
+The Licensure Content Area exam must be taken and recorded prior to student teaching.

 Student Teaching Credits: 12